-Detailed information on processing for both NADP/NTN and NADP/AIRMoN-wet is contained in SOPs for sample preparation (see Appendix A for current list of SOPs).
+Detailed information on processing for both NADP/NTN and NADP/AIRMoN is contained in SOPs for sample preparation.

-As samples are logged in, information from the Field Observer Report Form (FORF) or Field Observer Form (FOF) is entered into a computer data file.
-Each sample is identified by sample number (LABNO) and station identification code (Site ID).
+As samples are logged in, information from the NTN Field Observer Report Form (FORF) or AIRMoN Field Observer Form (FOF) is entered into a Laboratory Information Management System (LIMS) and from there into the data base.
+Each sample is identified by a unique sample number (LABNO) and station identification code (Site ID).
+These designators remain linked to the sample throughout data verification and transfer of final data to the Program Office.

 Samples are assigned an alphanumeric designation that includes the type of sample and a unique sequential laboratory number for ease of identification.
-Only this number is used when recording the chemical analyses.
+Only this number is used when tracking the chemical analyses.

-Sample processing differs for AIRMoN-wet and NTN.
+Sample processing differs for AIRMoN and NTN.

 - Sample processing protocols are dependent upon sample volume.
-Different protocols are used for AIRMoN-wet and NTN (see Tables 1 and 2, respectively, for details.) - Both pH and specific conductance must be measured for all samples within a week of their arrival at the CAL (AIRMoN-wet samples) and within 72 hours of sample login (NTN samples). - All other analyses must be completed within two weeks of their arrival at the CAL (AIRMoN-wet samples) and within three weeks of their arrival at the CAL (NTN samples). - The order for chemical analysis of AIRMoN-wet samples is 1) pH and conductivity, with pH taking precedence when there is insufficient sample for both analyses, 2) flow injection analysis for ammonium and orthophosphate, 3) ion chromatographic analysis of chloride, nitrate, and sulfate, and 4) inductively coupled plasma-optical emission spectroscopic analysis of magnesium, calcium, sodium, and potassium.
-The order for chemical analyses of NTN samples is pH and conductivity, and the order of remaining analyses is not prioritized.
+Different analysis protocols are used for AIRMoN and NTN (see Tables 1 and 2, respectively, for details.) - Both pH and specific conductance must be measured for all samples with sufficient volume within four business days of their arrival at the CAL (AIRMoN samples) and within three business days of sample login (NTN samples). - For AIRMoN samples all other analyses must be completed within two weeks of their arrival at the CAL. - For NTN samples all other analyses must be completed within three weeks of their arrival at the CAL. - The order for chemical analysis of AIRMoN samples is listed in Table 1.
+The order for chemical analyses of NTN samples is pH and conductivity first followed by the remaining analytes in no particular order.